 #10 – Google Optimize

 Okay, this isn’t exactly a stand-alone AdWords feature, but the integration with AdWords is.
 Google Analytics’ Content Experiments grew up and moved out of their parent’s basement to become Google Optimize.
-Advertisers now have the ability to create landing page variations, split test, and deliver custom landing page content specific to different AdWords campaigns, ad groups, and ads.
+Advertisers now have the ability to create landing page variations, split test, and deliver custom landing page content specific to different AdWords campaigns and ads.
 It’ll be interesting to see what kind of adoption this gets, but for free, you can’t argue with the price.

 #9 – Simplified Ad Rotation Settings

 A couple of months ago, Google took away our ability to choose whether to optimize ad rotation for clicks, conversions, or not at all; independent of bid type.
 They also, thankfully, got rid of that bizarre rotate ads evenly for 90-days then optimize option.
 First, I agree that the new “optimize” or “do not optimize” for clicks options make a lot more sense for manual bidding.
 Second, I agree that forcing optimized ad rotation for conversions when using smart bidding makes sense.
 Third, I’m delighted that we can choose to optimize or not optimize for clicks (manual bidding only) at the ad group level.
 This little gem is fantastic when you only want to manually split test a few ad groups at a time.
-I know a lot of advertisers don’t like giving up control, but when you think about it, the new settings make much more sense.
+I know a lot of advertisers don’t like giving up control, but the new settings make much more sense.

 #8 – Landing Pages Report